 The Supervisory Board continuously monitored the management by the Management Board in financial year 2016/2017 and regularly advised it on the running of the Company.
 We were assured of the legality and propriety of the work of the Management Board at all times.
 The Management Board fulfilled its information duties and reported to us regularly, promptly and comprehensively in both written and verbal form on all the issues of business development, risk development and compliance relevant to the Company.
 In particular, we discussed all the business transactions of significance to the Company verbally and in writing with the Management Board and verified their plausibility.
 On several occasions, the Supervisory Board or parts of the Supervisory Board thoroughly examined the risk situation of the Company, its liquidity planning and its equity situation.
-The Chairman of the Supervisory Board and thoughts with the Management Board between the committee meetings and informed themselves of significant developments.
+The Chairman of the Supervisory Board and the Chairman of the Audit Committee also maintained a close and regular exchange of information and thoughts with the Management Board between the committee meetings and informed themselves of significant developments.
 The Chairmen of the Supervisory Board and the Audit Committee reported on key findings no later than the next Supervisory Board or committee meeting.